 By establishing the above clear criteria, vison, and goals, the MPO can make informed decisions that maximize the benefits of transportation investments and contribute to the overall development of the region.
 The Informed goals identified through public input were used in consideration for the creation of a complete project weighting system.
-A summary of the project weighting is provided below, with the full prioritization metric is shown in the appendix.
+The project prioritization rubric is provided below.